 Texas Bar Rules for Websites, Banner Ads and Web-Based Directories - Review the PDF file of every requirement Texas lawyers must follow for computer-accessed communications, including computer communications, websites, blogs, social media and attorney directory organizations.

-Texas Center for Legal Ethics and Professionalism - This non-profit organization provides information and resources on legal ethics and professionalism in Texas, including opinions from the Supreme Court Opinions of the Ethics Committee and the Texas Rules of Disciplinary Procedure.
+Texas Center for Legal Ethics and Professionalism - Visit the website of the Texas Center for Legal Ethics was created in 1989.
+The non-profit corporation promotes the values listed in the Texas Lawyers’ Creed of Professionalism.
+TCLE offering courses, speakers, symposia, and CLE seminars for the legal community and others to promote the practice of law by Texas lawyers in an ethical and professional manner.
+Find resources on legal ethics and professionalism in Texas, including opinions from the Supreme Court Opinions of the Ethics Committee and the Texas Rules of Disciplinary Procedure.

 The Texas Disciplinary Rules of Professional Conduct govern attorney and law firm content published on the internet and attorney or law firm advertising or marketing websites.
 These rules state general requirements all lawyers and law firms must abide by, many of which are explained in greater details below.